The m=1 amplituhedron and cyclic hyperplane arrangements: A(n,k,1) as the bounded complex of a cyclic hyperplane arrangement

 \section{\texorpdfstring{$\mathcal{A}_{n,k,1}$}{A(n,k,1)} as the bounded complex of a cyclic hyperplane arrangement}

 We show that the $m=1$ amplituhedron $\mathcal{B}_{n,k,1}(W)$ (or $\mathcal{A}_{n,k,1}(Z)$) is homeomorphic to the complex of bounded faces of a {\itshape cyclic hyperplane arrangement} of $n$ hyperplanes in $\mathbb{R}^k$.
 It then follows from a result of Dong \cite{Dong} that it is homeomorphic to a ball.
 This story is somewhat analogous to that of $k=1$ amplituhedra $\mathcal{A}_{n,1,m}$, which are {\itshape cyclic polytopes} with $n$ vertices in $\mathbb{P}^m$.\footnote{In fact, the $k=1$ amplituhedra $\mathcal{A}_{n,1,m}$ are precisely the {\itshape alternating polytopes} of dimension $m$ with $n$ vertices in $\mathbb{P}^m$, as follows from work of Sturmfels \cite{Sturmfels}.
 Alternating polytopes are cyclic polytopes which have the additional property that every induced subpolytope is also cyclic.
-See \cite[pp.\ 396-397]{bjorner_las_vergnas_sturmfels_white_ziegler} for an example of a cyclic polytope which is not alternating.} Cyclic hyperplane arrangements have been studied by Shannon \cite{shannon}, Ziegler \cite{ziegler}, Ram\'{i}rez Alfons\'{i}n \cite{ramirez_alfonsin}, and Forge and Ram\'{i}rez Alfons\'{i}n \cite{forge_ramirez_alfonsin}.
-For an introduction to hyperplane arrangements, see \cite{stanley_hyperplanes}.
+See \cite[pp.\ 396-397]{bjorner_las_vergnas_sturmfels_white_ziegler} for an example of a cyclic polytope which is not alternating.} (We do not know whether this is a coincidence, or a specific instance of some form of duality for amplituhedra.)